Offline-first Apps: Why Your Mobile App Should Work In Offline Mode?

 Create Cache of Commonly Used Dynamic Data

-Real Time Data Synchronization
+Real-Time Data Synchronization

 In this case, the data is uploaded automatically in place of manually.
-With the help of advanced synchronization protocols, the offline app that makes use of this method can transfer the changed data version and the actions taken to edit it?
+With the help of advanced synchronization protocols, the offline mobile app development that makes use of this method can transfer the changed data version and the actions taken to edit it?

 At Appinventiv our answer to how to make an app offline lies in multiple considerations.
 We ensure that your application works with the best local databases, has a seamless workflow integration, faces zero data security and protection issues, and promises seamless connectivity.